By Hugh Naylor

 Again, don’t be shy.
 Tell your editors what you want.
 Scream it atop roofs.
 Make it abundantly clear that because you’re risking it all, you demand certain perks.
 If you find yourself in a glorified freelancer gig with a newspaper, then demand they hand over an extra $8,000 in cash, in addition to your salary, for half-decent healthcare.
 Don’t listen to their excuses for why they won’t do this.
 After all, if you’re a glorified freelancer, this boils down to your news organization freeloading off your labor.
 There shouldn’t be such a thing as a glorified freelancer, but alas, in this day and age, when the gig economy has overtaken the media industry as thoroughly as it has, it happens.
 So you have to ask yourself whether you want to expose yourself to extreme violence for a news organization that thinks you’re good enough to die on some battlefield but not worthy of healthcare and a 401k.
 Sorry, but editors think this way, even if they don’t outright tell you it.
 So tell your editors you want things: more money, more time off, therapy, whatever.
 If they don’t like this, then that’s their problem.
 You’re not a charity.
 You’re performing a service that’s worthy of solid compensation (especially if you’re in conflict zone).

 Just don’t be a fool and think editors will have your back.
-This isn’t 1995, when news outlets had fattened-enough budgets to care.
+This isn’t 1995, back in the day when news outlets had fattened-enough budgets to care.
 We’re in the gig economy, folks, and your interests — your life — must take priority over the guys sitting at their desks, safe in the newsroom.

 OK, that’s all for now.
 More to come!